AMHembrough/Final-Projcet/README.md

 ### Description of the tool(s) that will be used to create final dashboard

 We plan to utilize Tableau to create our final Dashboard.
-Here are some mockups of our visualizations :
+Here is the initial blueprint for our data visualizations.

 ![Model Accuracy](https://github.com/AMHembrough/Final-Projcet/blob/main/Resources/Tableau%20crude.PNG)
 ![Model Accuracy](https://github.com/AMHembrough/Final-Projcet/blob/main/Resources/Tableau%20RIN.PNG)